OctechSolutions/Aperture/ApertureStage3Report.md

 We at Octech Solutions are ready to Keep Developing the application, and we have the resources to ensure Aperture becomes a global icon.

-Visit our company website to find more information about the future of OcTech solutions and the amazing team behind it at https://octech.herokuapp.com/.
+Visit our company website to find more information about the future of Octech solutions and the amazing team behind it at https://octech.herokuapp.com/.

 Visit our deployed Aperture web application as well which is now also a progressive web application on all mobile phones and tablets at https://aperture-by-octech.herokuapp.com/.